-Finally, 5% said they already do not purchase animal leather, so they think plant-based leathers sound great.
+Finally, 5% said they already do not purchase animal leather, so they think plantbased leathers sound great.

-Overall, 17.5% of respondents said they were not planning to purchase plant-based leather in the future, leaving a potential customer base of over 80% of shoppers.
+Overall, just 17.5% of respondents selected answer options that indicated they were not planning to purchase plant-based leather in the future, leaving a potential customer base of over 80% of shoppers.

 Of these, 54.9% gave responses that directly said they were either interested in purchasing, or already owned something made from plant-based leather.

 Though the remaining 27.2% did not directly say they planned to purchase, they did have positive thoughts towards it.

-We then asked the panel how much they would be willing to spend on an item made from plant-based leather.
+We then asked the panel how much they would be willing to spend on an item made from plant-based leather